ImageMagick/Usage-Markdown/crop/index.md

 The last image in the above example (i.e.: "`crop_miss.gif`") also produced ia special empty image.
 Such images can be produced by operations such as [Crop](#crop), [Trim](#trim), [Layer Comparison](../anim_basics/#compare), and even [GIF Animation Optimizations](../anim_opt/#optframe), that generate empty or non-sensible results.

-For example in the previous example above, the "`-crop`" operation missed the actual image it was cropping, so it produced this special 'missed' image, as well as some informational warning messages...
+For example, in the previous example above, the "`-crop`" operation missed the actual image it was cropping, so it produced this special 'missed' image, as well as some informational warning messages...

 [![\[IM Text\]](crop_error.txt.gif)](crop_error.txt)